-We have conducted a risk assessment of each venue to determine the maximum safe number of course places.
-We're also following Resuscitation Council UK guidance to omit the practical demonstration of rescue breaths from our first aid training courses during the pandemic - find out more.
+We are following Resuscitation Council UK guidance to omit the practical demonstration of rescue breaths from our first aid training courses - find out more.

 We will be keeping our training venues well ventilated by having windows open.
-We advise delegates attend in warm clothing (we suggest lots of layers that can be added or removed).
+We advise delegates to wear layers of clothing that can be added or removed.

 Our safety measures